abbasudo/laravel-purity/index.md

 php artisan make:filter EqualFilter
 ```

-this will generate a filter class in `Filters` directory. by default all classes defined in `Filters` directory are loaded into the package. you can chage scan folder location in purity config file.
+this will generate a filter class in `Filters` directory. by default all classes defined in `Filters` directory are loaded into the package. you can change scan folder location in purity config file.

 ```php
 // configs/purity.php